About EOBA

 EOBA seeks to create a secure and enriching environment that inspires individuals to thrive in education, health and wellness, and community engagement.

-MISSION
+OUR MISSION

 Our approach to youth development